 Nowadays, almost every Windows user is facing BSOD errors.
 “Blue Screen of Death” is known as BSOD, and these errors occur due to multiple causes.
 Mostly, this error occurs, when a user updates its system with the faulty or wrong update.
-And sometimes these kinda errors occur when user make unwanted system changes.
+And sometimes these kinda errors occur when users make unwanted system changes.
 Recently, Many users are facing a new BSOD error “system thread exception not handled”.
 And this error comes with multiple error codes.
-Many users are telling on Windows forum that, their PC got stuck into the boot loop.
+Many users are telling on the Windows forum that, their PC got stuck into the boot loop.
 And, this error coming again and again, and they can’t boot their system.

-If you’re also facing similar error in any version of Windows.
+If you’re also facing a similar error in any version of Windows.
 Then, you don’t need to worry about it, you can fix this error.
 The main cause of “system_thread_exception_not_handled” error is driver malfunction.
 It happens when, your driver is incompatible, outdated or corrupted.
 And, sometimes this error occurs when you use overclocking software.
 So, if you have used any software to enhance the gaming experience.
 Then, the first thing you need to do is, uninstall that software.
 If you have stuck in the boot loop.
 Then by entering into safe mode, you can uninstall that overclocking software.